kroryan/Epub-a-Audiolibro-con_F5-TTS_Spanish/README.md

 Turn your eBooks into audiobooks using the F5-TTS text-to-speech model.
 This application allows you to upload an eBook file and a reference voice sample to generate a personalized audiobook.
 The app supports various eBook formats and provides advanced settings to customize the output.

-HuggingFace Demo (extremely slow on free CPU tier, would reccomend running locally, see below): https://huggingface.co/spaces/jdana/eBook_to_Audiobook_with_F5-TTS
+HuggingFace Demo (extremely slow on free CPU tier, would reccomend running locally with Docker, see below): https://huggingface.co/spaces/jdana/eBook_to_Audiobook_with_F5-TTS

 ## Features